BrahmaOS/brahmaos-packages-apps-BrahmaSetup/README.md

 Building
 ------
 This app's codes used the self-defined interfaces added in the Brahma OS framework.
-Before building this app, you need to pull and apply the framework PATCH under BrahmaOS/brahmaos-patches <https://github.com/BrahmaOS/brahmaos-patches/commit/b07db7d1516818ecc7c78b3e74094bf12340bfe5>.
+Before building this app, you need to pull and apply the Setup Wizard related framework PATCH under [BrahmaOS/brahmaos-patches](https://github.com/BrahmaOS/brahmaos-patches)